Poxsoft/Lucendi/README.md

 - Feature 3: Facilitates the development of custom projects by using plugins with specific functions.
 - Feature 4: Allows the Laravel community to create and distribute their own plugins, both free and paid.
 - Feature 5: Opens new opportunities for companies and freelancers who develop software using the Laravel framework.
-- Feature 6: Developed in PHP, enabling its use on platforms other than Laravel.

 ## Installation {#1}
 To install the package, you can use Composer with the following command: